zlepper/elefant-tools/CONTRIBUTING.md

 A macro is provided to easily test multiple Postgres versions.
 This macro injects `TestHelper` that provides a blank database in the requested Postgres version.
 Multiple `TestHelper`s can be injected in the same test, even across different Postgres versions.

+Tests can easily be run by starting the Postgres docker containers using `docker compose up -d` and then running `cargo test`.